 I packed my bags for Daylesford, Victoria in Australia for a food photography workshop with Ewen Bell and Iron Chef Shellie.
 Truth be told, I did not do a lot of research for this trip.
 I did not look at the map to figure out where exactly Daylesford is, and neither did I Google “halal restaurants in Daylesford”.
 Shellie did most of the cooking and baking, so I merely wrote in to Ewen saying that I do not mind seafood, but strictly no meat of any kind.

 The best thing about Australia to me is the ease of being vegan, vegetarian, paleo, gluten-free, kosher, halal and whatever-allergies-or-food-preference-you-have.
 The diversity coming from all sorts of cultural and religious backgrounds is taken into account to form an accepting and open society.
-Sure, there will be always a small minority who thinks the whole world is against them and stir up trouble, putting a bad name on the beautiful and kind majority of Australians, but empty vessels make the most noise.
+Sure, there will be always a small minority who thinks the whole world is against them and stir up trouble, putting a bad name on the beautiful and kind majority of Australians.

 On my way to Daylesford with another participant, Atlanta, we discussed the food scene in Melbourne because after all, Melbourne is the city to be in if you are a foodie, cafe enthusiast, caffeine addict and avid Instagrammer.
 Basically, hipster was born in Melbourne.
 It was a very exciting experience for me to hear first-hand stories behind the ever-thriving food industry in Melbourne.
 Atlanta is a manager of a Middle-Eastern restaurant in the city so she would definitely know a thing or two about running a restaurant.